Helen Petousis-Harris: Group B meningococcal vaccines

-Petousis-Harris agreed with a New Zealand news item which said this "exciting" Kiwi research showed a vaccine for gonorrhoea was close for the first time, and she also noted that even though the exact details of how the mechanism of vaccine worked, the findings would inform future development of both meningococcal and gonorrhoea vaccines, and told Susan Scutti in an interview on CNN that "even moderate protection against the sexually transmitted disease could have significant impact because the bacteria that cause it are very tricky...[because]...they develop resistance to drugs by transferring genes in atypical ways and recombining with related bacterial species."
+Petousis-Harris agreed with a New Zealand news item which said this "exciting" Kiwi research showed a vaccine for gonorrhoea was close for the first time, and she also noted that even though the exact details of how the mechanism of vaccine worked, the findings would inform future development of both meningococcal and gonorrhoea vaccines.
+She told Susan Scutti, in an interview on CNN, that "even moderate protection against the sexually transmitted disease could have significant impact because the bacteria that cause it are very tricky...[and]...develop resistance to drugs by transferring genes in atypical ways and recombining with related bacterial species".

 Public policy positions

 Immunization coverage

-Early in her career, Petousis-Harris held concerns about the quality of immunization coverage in New Zealand and was involved in research programmes to identify primary care factors that impact this.
+Early in her career, Petousis-Harris held concerns about the quality of immunization coverage in New Zealand and was involved in research programmes to identify primary care factors that impacted this.
 In 2002, she collaborated on a scientific paper that considered the degree to which parents' knowledge of and attitudes toward immunization affected decisions to have their children vaccinated.
-While parents in the study shared a desire to keep their children healthy, some themes identified were barriers to immunization.
+While parents in the study shared a desire to keep their children healthy, some themes were identified as barriers to immunization.
 These included a fear of vaccines, a lack of knowledge of immunisation, negativity toward health providers and difficulties in getting immunization.
 There was also a word of caution about whether whanau Maori were involved in decisions that would link to the family group in a way that was non-blaming.
 The paper cited surveys from Area Health Boards in New Zealand in the 1990s that found in general, 68–80% of caregivers felt they did not have enough information about vaccination, and between 2–8% did not feel immunization was important.
 By 1996, this figure was 3.7–10%.